Welcome to Budapest!

 There is another international airport in Eastern Hungary.
 Debrecen is 200 km away from Budapest, and there are fewer flights.

 If you come by car, be sure to book accommodation with a parking spot, as it’s quite expensive to park in the inner parts of Budapest.
 If you come by train, you will arrive at Budapest Keleti railway station.
 From there you can go anywhere easily by public transportation.

 There are plenty of hotels, AirBnb’s in Budapest.
-If you want to enjoy the nightlife, it’s better to stay in the inner parts of the city, but because of the good public transportation, you can choose other accommodation which is close to a metro or suburban railway (HÉV) station.
+If you want to enjoy the nightlife, it’s better to stay in the inner parts of the city (especially on the Pest side), but because of the good public transportation, you can choose other accommodation which is close to a metro or suburban railway (HÉV) station.

 If you stay in the heart of Budapest, renting a car is not a good idea.
 And don’t forget, there are harsh punishments for drunk driving (DUI), there is a “zero-tolerance” policy in Hungary- even a glass of beer can be too much!
 However, you can go to the popular spots on foot or by public transport.

 If you want to use public transportation and also visit some museums, sights, you can consider buying a Budapest Card.

 The currency of Hungary is the Hungarian Forint (HUF).

 The conversion rates (2021 October): 1 USD = 310 HUF, 1 EUR = 360 HUF

 If you need cash, you can change it easily, there are many offices in the city.
 If you want to use credit or debit cards, Visa and MasterCard are the most widely used and accepted cards.

 Tipping: it’s common to give tips in restaurants or cafes.
 The typical amount is 10-15%.
 You can also give tips when you use a taxi or other services.